domschl/HuggingFaceGuidedTourForMac/NextSteps/llama.cpp.md

-## Using Metal acceleration with [`llama.cpp`](https://github.com/ggerganov/llama.cpp) and high quality chat models such as Llama 2 and Llama 3
+## Using Metal acceleration with [`llama.cpp`](https://github.com/ggerganov/llama.cpp) and high-quality chat models such as Llama 2 and Llama 3

-This project is independent of Python, Jupyter, Tensorflow, Pytorch.
+This project is independent of Python, Jupyter, Tensorflow, and Pytorch.
 We use Huggingface's site as source for models, and the `llama.cpp` project to access the Mac's accelerator Hardware directly via metal.

 ## Installation

 ### via homebrew

-Since `llama.cpp` is available via homebrew, and it's version is updated regularily, it's no longer necessary to compile llama yourself:
+Since `llama.cpp` is available via homebrew, and its version is updated regularly, it's no longer necessary to compile llama yourself:

 ```bash
 brew install llama.cpp